kbrsh/Me/src/rhetoric.md

 * The author, or ethos: credentials, [anecdotes](https://en.wikipedia.org/wiki/Anecdote)
 * The subject, or logos: induction, deduction, logic
 * The audience, or pathos: sympathetic, antithetic, apathetic

-to prove a point and fulfil their purpose.